boisgera/leap/Don't panic!.md

 ```

 The `sys.exit` function is mostly used in scripts and not in libraries,
 as it terminates the program.
-A slightly more realistic usage is given
+A slightly more realistic usage of it
-in the `greeter.py` script:
+is given in the `greeter.py` script:

 ```python
 import sys